torao/iVR/README.md

 The goal of iVR is to record long-term footage with information acquired from various sensor devices.
-This repository contains scripts and setups to turn your Raspberry Pi into a homebrew video recorder.
-It might be used for the following purposes:
+This repository contains scripts and setups to turn your Raspberry Pi into a homebrew video recorder. iVR might be used for the following purposes:

 * **Security Camera**: for home, garage and warehouse
 * **Dashboard Camera**: install at the front or rear of the vehicle
 * **Observation**: landscape, plants, and animals

-The current iVR version only stores video files and does NOT have the ability to distribute live video.

 https://user-images.githubusercontent.com/836654/152195811-4a69e739-bfb7-4dc1-8158-f9dd9cd90fbc.mp4

+The iVR is intended to DIY a long time recording camera.
+Note that it's not a guarantee of reliable recording.

+The current iVR version only stores video files and does NOT have the ability to distribute live streaming.
+Also, audio recording is still unstable and is turned off by default.

 ## Requirements